Last updated: 25 September at 12.50am

 Make sure it is made from a fabric you are comfortable wearing.

-Cover your mouth and nose with it and make sure there are no gaps between your cloth face covering.
+Cover your mouth and nose with it and make sure there are no gaps between your face covering.

 Tie it securely.